Minimal types in stable Banach spaces: Preliminaries

 In this section we describe the framework in which we are going to work.
 A reader who is familiar with continuous logic can easily skip to the last subsection (subsection \ref{context}).

 We refer the reader to \cite{Hei}, \cite{HI} or \cite{BBHU} for the definition of an ultra-product of Banach spaces, and, more general, normed structures.

 In subsection \ref{basic case} we describe the very basic framework of quantifier free formulas in the pure language of Banach spaces, which is enough for proving Theorem \ref{main_theorem}.
-The presentation in subsection \ref{basic case} should be accessible to any mathematician, and very familiar to a functional analyst.
+The presentation in subsection \ref{basic case} should be accessible to any mathematician, and quite familiar to a functional analyst.
 For example, quantifier free types in this basic frameworks are precisely what Krivine and Maurey defined as ``types'' in \cite{KM}.
+Readers who desire to limit exposure to logic, can safely skip to section 3 directly after subsection \ref{basic case}.

 In subsection \ref{general case} we present the more general context of continuous logic expanding the Banach space structure.
 Working in this framework, we prove more general results.